Goodness of fit by Neyman-Pearson testing: Benchmarks

 We also employ the kernel-based NPLM implementation in the Expo setup.
-The hyper-parameters are set to the values $(M,\sigma,\lambda)=(5000,2.3,10^{-10})$, which we obtain following the general hyper-parameters selection prescription detailed in Refs.~\cite{Letizia:2022xbe,Grosso:2023ltd}.
-These are slightly different from the ones used selected in Ref.~\cite{Letizia:2022xbe} due to the different range of the input variable.
+This is characterised by three main hyper-parameters that are set to the values $(M,\sigma,\lambda)=(5000,2.3,10^{-10})$, which we obtain following the general hyper-parameters selection prescription detailed in Refs.~\cite{Letizia:2022xbe,Grosso:2023ltd}. \footnote{The exact values are not the ones from the original study in Ref.~\cite{Letizia:2022xbe}, due to the different range of the input variable.}